Webull vs TradeZero (2025)

 TradeZero vs Webull

-Another drawback with TradeZero is the $2,500 minimum balance to use its software, including ZeroFree.
+Another weakness here for TradeZero is a $2,500 balance requirement to use any platform, including ZeroFree.

 Winner: Webull